+I had spent five years after my divorce building a new social network in Denver before deciding to move to Mexico part-time.
+The big question was how was I going maintain those new-ish friendships at home while I was in Mexico?
+How was I going to keep having people to come home to?
 Would they feel abandoned each time I left for Mexico?
 I had worked very hard to start over in Colorado.
 Would I be throwing that all away?

 Making friends in Mexico and has been easier than expected.
 Expats seek each other out and are more accepting of differences than they might be at home.

-My friendships in the United States remain, I believe, just as close as they were.
+My friendships in the United States remain, I believe, just as close as they were when I lived in the U.S. full time.
 If I had to count our hours together, I would venture to bet that the number of hours spent together are roughly the same as they were before I started coming to Mexico.
-We just compress those times into fewer months.
+We just compress those occasiions into fewer months.

 "Beating Loneliness as An Expat" - by Expat Arrivals is a little pessimistic but makes great points.